 Word Definition Adjuvant Usually used as 'adjuvant therapies'.
-These are treatments which are added to increase effect e.g. radiotherapy, chemotherapy.
-Asymptomatic If you are asymptomatic it means you don't have any symptoms.
-Benign Not threatening to health, unlikely to recur and is not progressive.
+These are treatments that are added to increase effect, e.g. radiotherapy, chemotherapy.
+Asymptomatic If you are asymptomatic, it means you don't have any symptoms.
+Benign Not threatening to health, unlikely to recur and not progressive.
+'Non-malignant' is the preferred term.
 Biopsy A medical test performed by a surgeon or an interventional radiologist who will take a sample of cells or tissues for examination.
-Blood brain barrier (BBB) A barrier between brain tissue and circulating blood.
+Blood-brain barrier (BBB) A barrier between brain tissue and circulating blood.
 It is there to protect the brain and prevents substances from leaving the blood and crossing into the brain tissues.
-CSF (cerebrospinal fluid) A watery fluid that is continuously produced and absorbed and that flows in the ventricles within the brain and around the surface of the brain and spinal cord.
+CSF (cerebrospinal fluid) A watery fluid that flows in the ventricles within the brain and around the surface of the brain and spinal cord.
 Chemotherapy Drug therapy for cancer.
 Clinical presentation The picture of signs and symptoms, which leads to a diagnosis.

 Word Definition Concurrent Happening at the same time.
 Radiotherapy and chemotherapy are often referred to as concurrent when they are given at the same time.
-Concomitant Naturally accompanying or follows something End of life A phrase used to describe a phase of illness which has become advanced, progressive and incurable.
-First line management Initial treatment of an illness.
-Grade A brain tumour will be given a grade which refers to the way the cells of the tumour look under a microscope.
-Grade 1 (low grade) refers to tumours that appear less likely to spread and grade IV (high grade) refer to tumours that appear to grow more quickly, or are most malignant.
+Concomitant Naturally accompanying or following something.
+End of life A phrase used to describe a phase of an illness that has become advanced, progressive and incurable.
+First-line management Initial treatment of an illness.
+Grade A brain tumour will be given a grade that refers to the way the cells of the tumour look under a microscope.
+Grade I (low grade) refers to tumours that appear less likely to spread, and grade IV (high grade) refers to tumours that appear to grow more quickly or are most malignant.
 The brain tumour will be graded according to the highest grade of cell that the pathologist sees in the biopsy specimen.
-So if the tumour has a high percentage of grade II cells, and a small percentage of grade III.
+So if the tumour has a high percentage of grade II cells and a small percentage of grade III cells, the tumour will be graded as a grade III.
 Histology The study of tumour cells under a microscope.
 Histopathology The study of diseased tissues at a minute (microscopic) level.
-Imaging The use of technology to create a picture of the brain e.g. MRI scan.
+Imaging The use of technology to create a picture of the brain, e.g. an MRI scan.